caprover/caprover-website/docs/best-practices.md

 1- Add swap space to the web server, explained [**here**](https://www.digitalocean.com/community/tutorials/how-to-add-swap-space-on-ubuntu-16-04).

 2- Build on your local machine.
-For example, this process is explained in details [**here**](recipe-deploy-create-react-app.md) for Create React App.
+For example, this process is explained in detail [**here**](recipe-deploy-create-react-app.md) for Create React App.

 3- However, **the best solution** is to use a separate build system.
 You can see the guide [**here**](ci-cd-integration.md)